-- Early childhood centre means any premises or part thereof providing or intending to provide a centre-based education and care service within the meaning of the Education and Care Services National Law Act 2010 (Vic), the Education and Care Services National Regulations and centre-based services that are licensed or approved under State and Territory children's services law, but excludes education and care primarily provided to school aged children in outside school hours settings. - Effective height means the height to the floor of the topmost storey (excluding the topmost storey if it contains only heating, ventilating, lift or other equipment, water tanks or similar service units) from the floor of the lowest storey providing direct egress to a road or open space. - Electricity network substation means a building in which high voltage supply is converted or transformed and which is controlled by a licenced network service provider designated under a power of legislation. - Envelope, for the purposes of Section J, means the parts of a building's fabric that separate a conditioned space or habitable room from- - (a) the exterior of the building; or - (b) a non-conditioned space including- - (i) the floor of a rooftop plant room, lift-machine room or the like; and - (ii) the floor above a carpark or warehouse; and - (iii) the common wall with a carpark, warehouse or the like. - Equivalent means equivalent to the level of health, safety and amenity provided by the Deemed-to-Satisfy Provisions. - Evacuation route means the continuous path of travel (including exits, public corridors and the like) from any part of a building, including within a sole-occupancy unit in a Class 2 or 3 building or Class 4 part, to a safe place. - Evacuation time means the time calculated from when the emergency starts for the occupants of the building to evacuate to a safe place.
+- Early childhood centre means any premises or part thereof providing or intending to provide a centre-based education and care service within the meaning of the Education and Care Services National Law Act 2010 (Vic), the Education and Care Services National Regulations and centre-based services that are licensed or approved under State and Territory children's services law, but excludes education and care primarily provided to school aged children in outside school hours settings. - Effective height means the vertical distance between the floor of the lowest storey included in the calculation of rise in storeys and the floor of the topmost storey (excluding the topmost storey if it contains only heating, ventilating, lift or other equipment, water tanks or similar service units).

+- Electric passenger lift means a power-operated lift for raising or lowering people in a car in which the motion of the car is obtained from an electric motor mechanically coupled to the hoisting mechanism. - Electricity network substation means a building in which high voltage supply is converted or transformed and which is controlled by a licensed network service provider designated under a power of legislation. - Electrohydraulic passenger lift means a power-operated lift for raising or lowering people in a car in which the motion of the car is obtained from the action of liquid under pressure acting on a piston or ram, the pressure being generated by a pump driven by an individual electric motor. - Envelope, for the purposes of Section J, means the parts of a building's fabric that separate a conditioned space or habitable room from- - (a) the exterior of the building; or - (b) a non-conditioned space including- - (i) the floor of a rooftop plant room, lift-machine room or the like; and - (ii) the floor above a carpark or warehouse; and - (iii) the common wall with a carpark, warehouse or the like. - Equivalent means equivalent to the level of health, safety and amenity provided by the Deemed-to-Satisfy Provisions. - Evacuation route means the continuous path of travel (including exits, public corridors and the like) from any part of a building, including within a sole-occupancy unit in a Class 2 or 3 building or Class 4 part, to a safe place. - Evacuation time means the time calculated from when the emergency starts for the occupants of the building to evacuate to a safe place.